-Based on the review and discussions referred to above, the Audit Committee recommended to our Board that Olaplex's audited financial statements be included in Olaplex's 2022 Annual Report.
-The Audit Committee has also reappointed, subject to ratification, Deloitte as the Company's independent auditors for the fiscal year ended December 31, 2023.
+Based on the review and discussions referred to above, the Audit Committee recommended to our Board that Olaplex's audited financial statements be included in Olaplex's 2023 Annual Report.
+The Audit Committee has also reappointed, subject to ratification, Deloitte as the Company's independent auditors for the fiscal year ending December 31, 2024.

+AUDIT COMMITTEE

-AUDIT COMMITTEE Martha Morfitt (chair) Janet Gurwitch Paula Zusi
+Martha Morfitt (chair)

+Janet Gurwitch

+Paula Zusi